Sonoran-Software/Sonoran-Store-Docs/power-grid/advanced-documentation.md

 In this documentation you'll find information on integrating your scripts with the Power Grid system from Sonoran.

+> All events listed here are server side {.is-warning}

 ### Registration Event